EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 Options (Pickpocket Overhaul):
-  bRewardXP - gain XP from successful pickpocketing bShowPickpocketSuccessRate - add the pickpocket success chance to the bottom of the container menu
+  bRewardXP - gain XP from successful pickpocketing bShowPickpocketSuccessRate - add the pickpocket success chance to the bottom of the container menu sSuccessMessage - message shown at the bottom of the container menu containing success percentage bReversePickpocketPenaltyLiveGrenadesOnly - only lose karma when reverse pickpocketing if it's a live explosive fBaseChance fPlayerSneakMult fItemValueMult fItemWeightMult fTargetPerceptionMult fDetectionValueMult fPlayerLuckMult fPlayerAgilityMult fWornItemChanceMult - multiplier applied to items that are currently worn
 Formula:
 	PickPocketChance = fBaseChance + (playerAgility	* fPlayerAgilityMult) + (playerLuck * fPlayerLuckMult) + (playerSneak	* fPlayerSneakMult)
 		- (targetPerception * fTargetPerceptionMult) - (detectionValue * fDetectionValueMult) - (itemValue * fItemValueMult) - (itemWeight * fItemWeightMult))